-Here’s how you can negotiate the deal where both parties benefit from it –
+Here’s how you can negotiate the deal where both parties benefit from it:

-- Your focus must be on data; collect as much information as possible and leverage it to your benefit.
+- Your focus must be on data.
+Collect as much information as possible and leverage it to your benefit.
 When you’re negotiating, the only way you can have an upper hand is by possessing more information than the opposite party so you can justify your price.

-- Manipulation will get you nowhere while being true to your work will certainly attract more leads.
+- Manipulation will get you nowhere, while being true to your work will certainly attract more leads.
 Always start your conversation with true facts so they can make informed decisions and recommend you to others.

 - Discover the pain points of the opposite party, whether they’re buying or selling, figure out what they want from the deal.
 Ask them the reason for buying or selling, and create a negotiating strategy based on that.

-4 Make the owner aware of the closing cost of their property
+5. Make the owner aware of the closing cost of their property

-One of the most crucial aspects of the real estate sales process is determining the closing cost of the property.
+One of the most crucial aspects of the real estate process is determining the closing cost of the property.
 Many agents face disputes due to misunderstandings between offered price and its actual closing cost.

 However, when the title is being transferred from seller to buyer, expenses like Escrow fees, commissions, loans, insurance payoff, and various miscellaneous expenses add on.

 Hence, in order to avoid any confusion and lose the deal at last stage, you need to discuss the closing cost of the property with the buyer so you’re both on the same page.

-5 Close the sale
+6. Close the sale

 Coming to the final stage of your sales process, it’s time to close the sale!